boemer00/Taxi-Fare-Interface/README.md

 # GitHub Pages

-You can view this web app clicking on the link https://boemer00.github.io/taxi-fare-interface/
+You can view this web app by clicking on the link https://boemer00.github.io/taxi-fare-interface/